yanuarandir/yanuarandir/README.md

 A student who loves to create and share projects about web and mobile technology!

-I'm currently active in contributing as Digital Transformation Ministree at <a href="https://www.instagram.com/bem_unesa">BEM UNESA</a>
+I'm currently active in contributing as Digital Transformation Minister at <a href="https://www.instagram.com/bem_unesa">BEM UNESA</a>

 - 🔭 I’m currently working on <a href="https://www.instagram.com/bem_unesa/">BEM UNESA</a>
 - 🌱 I’m currently learning about mobile technology apps